 If you want to improve your processes, you must first be able to evaluate your current practices: this is the best way to find out whether the methods implemented are effective and enable you to achieve your goals.
 A project dashboard therefore enables you to manage the operational aspects of IT projects, in both the short and long term, but also:

-When developing indicators, it is important to respect certain formal rules to ensure that they are relevant:
+It is important to follow certain formal rules when developing indicators, in order to ensure that they are relevant:

-Some dashboards have already thought through the choice of relevant indicators and are designed to be adaptable to all, or at least to a large number of companies.
-However, taking the time to develop indicators customized to your organization is still the best solution.
+There are dashboards whose choice of relevant indicators has already been thought out, and which are intended to be able to adapt to all, or at least to a large number of companies.
+However, taking the time to develop indicators customized to your organization remains the best solution.

 Each company has different goals and its own characteristics.
 Using a universal dashboard template can therefore only be of limited effectiveness.
 On the other hand, a project management dashboard with indicators designed according to the ambitions of a company will necessarily be more effective in supporting the management of an IT department.